gothcoin/daemons/README.md

-deamons for Linux and Windows to setup a node
+daemons for Linux and Windows to setup a node